flitz-be/landing-page/content/faq/_index.md

 - Transfer funds using a bank transfer or another payment method.
 You can find the details under your "Account" tab.
   Make sure to also copy-and-paste the payment description.
 - As soon as we get your payment, you will get a notification that you can withdraw your bitcoin.
 - Open the app and click withdraw.
 Your wallet should open automatically.
-For withdrawal using the web client, copy paste an invoice in the [web client](https://app.flitz.be).
 - After confirming in your wallet, you will receive your funds.
 Congratulations!
 {{</ faq >}}
 {{< faq "What information do we collect and why?" >}}